 The latest instalment of the permanent gallery of contemporary art at the Main Building of the National Museum in Krakow presents a fresh take by the museum’s curators.
 We will see works from the Young Poland period, modernism, expressionism, colourism and avantgarde, art by the Second Kraków Group and the Wprost and Ładnie groups, all the way to the most recent artworks.

 The wide-ranging presentation of Leszek Sobocki’s figurative paintings includes over fifty artworks created between the 1990s and recently.
 The most extensive selection at the Bunkier Sztuki Gallery of Contemporary Art includes portraits of individuals of his acquaintance, forming a subjective retinue of Cracovians, created over the last two decades.

-The latest permanent exhibition of the National Museum in Krakow, shown in the former city granary, includes a collection of 1100 artworks including paintings, designs, decoration, drawings, arts and crafts, sculptures, sketches and art books by this visionary Cracovian artist.
+The latest permanent exhibition of the National Museum in Krakow, held in the former city granary at Sikorskiego Square, presents a collection of 1100 artworks including paintings, designs, decoration, drawings, arts and crafts, sculptures, sketches and art books.